 The article does create questions about the impacts of removing elements of the hive.
 Propolis, pollen, and nectar take time and resources to gather.
 Comb takes time and resources to build.
 Removing any of these components will induce the bees to have to gather more, or build more, which will take more time and resources.

 So, keep it in the hive.
-Excess burr comb and proplis is added by the bees for a reason.
+Excess burr comb and proplis are added by bees for a reason.
 Whether or not propolis directly protects against viruses, one thing is certain, removing it only causes more work for the bees.
 The more resources and energy used to repair the hive means less energy will be spent on foraging and preparing for winter.

 Simone-Finstrom, Michael; Spivak, Marla (May–June 2010).
 “Propolis and bee health: The natural history and significance of resin use by honey bees”.
 Apidologie.
 41 (3): 295–311. doi:10.1051/apido/2010016.